 Adriana recently joined ACPSA as a sport coordinator in the fall of 2017, having graduated from the Phys.
 Ed faculty at the University of Alberta in the spring.
-She will be making sure our tournaments and programs in Edmonton run smoothly!
-Her passion is sports, wanting to try every sport since she was very little.
+She will be making sure our tournaments and programs throughout the province run smoothly!
+Her passion is sports, wanting to try everything since she was very little.
 Soccer has stuck throughout the years making it her number one sport.
-She remains involved in many sports like volleyball and basketball and will never turn down a chance to play.
+Still, she will never turn down a chance to play any sports.
 Now in the adapted area she enjoys learning about all the different adapted activities and meeting all the participants.

 RANDOM FUN FACT: Her two major weaknesses are cinnamon buns and dogs.

 Cyla grew up using a power wheelchair but that hasn't stopped her from becoming ACPSA's all-star!
 Aside from helping the organization with her expertise in graphic design and digital media, she is also a loyal member participating in both boccia and power soccer!
 This makes her a valuable asset to our team, providing us with important feedback to further improve our programs.
 She loves learning new things and challenging herself, so much that she is taking on some coaching duties with us!
 All her motivation is part of her plan to make it to high level competitions like the World Cup or the Paralympics, for soccer and boccia respectively.